 Arduaine Garden, situated adjacent to the Hotel, is extremely beautiful and home to a diversity of plants and trees from all over the World.
 It is especially renowned for Rhododendrons in the Spring.

-The Marine Sanctuary and Kilmartin Glen are well worth a visit as is the Bridge over the Atlantic of the famous Corryvreckan Whirlpool, made famous on Robson Green's Wild Swimming on ITV last year.
+Kilmartin Glen is well worth a visit as is the Bridge over the Atlantic of the famous Corryvreckan Whirlpool, made famous on Robson Green's Wild Swimming on ITV.

 Email listing to a friend: